Biggs Wildlife Pond

 POND 2004

-We've built our pond in our Sebastopol, California backyard, in the hole that was left when we took down our above ground pool (the deep end was dug in).
-We've used mostly native plants, many of which we have found along the roadsides from San Francisco, CA to Tillamook, OR.
+We've built our first pond in our Sebastopol, California backyard, in the hole that was left when we took down our above ground pool (the deep end was dug in).
+We've used almost all native plants.
 A lot of the fun in building this pond has been finding the plants, identifying them, and just seeing what will survive and what won't.
 We've also collected our own rocks.
 One of our biggest joys is seeing all the `critters' our pond supports, especially the dragonflies!

 We encourage everyone to consider putting in a pond for wildlife.